Do Go On - 163 - WW2 Badass Audie Murphy

 He punched the wall.

-The guy from Australian Idol season one is that you made?
+That guy from Australian Idol season one, is that you mean?

 Probably, I don't know.